brunogs/hacker-rank-challenges/README.md

 # hacker-rank-challenges
-My solutions for hackerhank.com challenges
+Used to keep my solutions for hackerhank.com challenges using language scala